-- is a critical objective of the Local Plan.
+- 2.99 Improving physical and mental health and well-being is a critical objective of the Local Plan.
 Taking a local strategic approach will enable improvements to premises and increased capacity to meet the demands of existing and new residents, whilst also accounting for the significant variation in the characteristics of the borough's population and the ambitions of the NHS Long Term Plan (LTP), the Wandsworth Health and Care Plan and the wider service and estate plans for the emerging South West London Integrated Care System.
-Planning obligations will be expected from new residential and mixed-use developments to provide a sustainable health infrastructure with enhanced capacity in accordance with the NHS LTP. - 2.101 St. George's Hospital provides the main acute facility for local residents and requires investment and expansion to meet the demands of a growing and changing population.
-Mental health, community and intermediate care are also facing similar challenges. - 2.102 The quality of the built environment can have a significant impact on health and well-being.
+Planning obligations will be expected from new residential and mixed-use developments to provide a sustainable health infrastructure with enhanced capacity in accordance with the NHS LTP. - 2.100 St. George's Hospital provides the main acute facility for local residents and requires investment and expansion to meet the demands of a growing and changing population.
+Mental health, community and intermediate care are also facing similar challenges. - 2.101 The quality of the built environment can have a significant impact on health and well-being.
 The Local Plan recognises that there are significant benefits to be gained by promoting active travel, encouraging community cohesion, supporting the creation of settled housing, ensuring the provision of new high-quality and well-designed open space and public realm and supporting biodiversity.
-The

-Local Plan Spatial Development Strategy provides the overarching framework for stimulating the delivery of these benefits for all.
+The Local Plan Spatial Development Strategy provides the overarching framework for stimulating the delivery of these benefits for all.